Exponents

 \displaystyle{x}^{p/q}={x}^{\textrm{int}(p/q)}\times{x}^{\textrm{rem}(p/q)}

-Which we can simply to:
+Which we can simplify to:

 \displaystyle{x}^{p/q}={x}^{n}\times{x}^{r},\;\;{n}\in\mathbb{Z},{r}\in\mathbb{R}